Britney Spears Files Restraining Order Against Sam Lutfi

 TMZ also notes that Britney’s is under a type of conservatorship that does not allow the conservator to subject her to medical treatment without her consent.

 Sam Lutfi was Britney Spears’ manager in the early 2000s before her breakdown and hospitalization in 2008.
-According to TMZ, the Spears family has long accused him of playing in a role in the deterioration of her mental health during that period.
+According to TMZ, the Spears family has long accused him of playing a role in the deterioration of her mental health during that period.